Digital-Brendan/Student-Grade-Predictor/README.md

 # StudentGradePredictor
 WJEC Computer Science A-Level Unit 5

-"StudentGradePredictor" (henceforth referred to as the "project", the "coursework", or the "program") and its contents are developed by and are property of Brendan Rogan (henceforth referred to as "the developer").
+"StudentGradePredictor" (henceforth referred to as the "project", the "coursework", or the "program") and its contents are developed by and are property of Digital-Brendan (henceforth referred to as "the developer").

 Any non-educational use of the project, or any of its constituent parts, requires permission from the developer.